CSForNY

 NYS K-12 CS Certification - Current NY Teachers

-The Statement of Continued Eligibility gives existing CS teachers 10 years to complete certification requirements if they submitted before Sept 2024 and is NO LONGER available on the TEACH system.
+The Statement of Continued Eligibility gave existing CS teachers 10 years to complete certification requirements if they submitted before Sept 2024 and is NO LONGER available on the TEACH system.
 Read more on the NYSED SOCE website.

 Find out more